lukasthoms/git-todo-ios-0615-public/README.md

 cd git-todo
 ```

 You should now be in a brand new directory.
-Run `pwd` to see that your
+Run `pwd` to see that
 your present working directory looks something like this:

 `/Users/USERNAME/git-todo` (USERNAME is your operating system username)